 Reviews: Make sure to check out the customer reviews before committing to a specific type of shoe.
 Usually, other people who suffer from plantar fasciitis can write helpful reviews regarding different types of shoes.

-We hope that with the best running shoes for plantar fasciitis shared here, you will find a pair that satisfies your needs and helps you run better.
+We hope that with this recommended list, you will find a pair that satisfies your needs and helps you run better.